Andi Mappanyukki

-Andi Mappanyukki, also spelt as Andi Mappanjukki, (1885 – 18 April 1967), was the 32nd and 34th King of Bone and an Indonesian rebel who fought against the Dutch from the 1920s to the 1930s.
+Andi Mappanyukki, also spelt as Andi Mappanjukki, (1885 – 18 April 1967), was the 32nd King of Bone and an Indonesian rebel who fought against the Dutch from the 1920s to the 1930s.
 A National Hero of Indonesia, he was the father of Andi Abdullah Bau Massepe.
+He was a scion of both the houses of Gowa and Bone.

 Born the son of I Makkulau Daeng Serang Karaeng Lembangparang, Sultan of Gowa, his father appointed him Lieutenant of the Royal Army of Gowa in 1905 after a rebellion against the Dutch broke out.
 When his father died, he continued with guerrilla warfare.
+In 1931, he was appointed ruler of Bone after a 26-year interregnum.

-Dying on 18 April 1967, in Jongaya, he was buried at Panaikang Ujung Pandang with state honours, and later on November 10, 2004 declared a National Hero of Indonesia by Presidential Decree No. 089 / TK / TH 2004.
+Dying on 18 April 1967, in Jongaya, he was buried at Panaikang Ujung Pandang with state honours, and later on 10 November 2004 declared a National Hero of Indonesia by Presidential Decree No. 089 / TK / TH 2004.